laravel-workflow/laravel-workflow.github.io/docs/features/signals.md

 $workflow->setReady(true);
 ```

-The `WorkflowStub::await()` method can be used in a workflow to pause execution until a specified condition is met.
+The `await()` helper function can be used in a workflow to pause execution until a specified condition is met.
 For example, to pause the workflow until a signal is received, the following code can be used:

 ```
+use function Workflow\await;
 use Workflow\Workflow;
-use Workflow\WorkflowStub;

 class MyWorkflow extends Workflow
 {